-Rather than seeing them as being ‘free’ and using them anytime an opportunity comes up, knowing what you think they are worth allows you to make more informed decisions about the costs you are willing to incur to earn them in the first place.
+Rather than seeing them as being ‘free’ and using them any time an opportunity comes up, knowing what you think they are worth allows you to make more informed decisions about the costs you are willing to incur to earn them in the first place.

 Why care about point values?

-I feel this is important: knowing your own value of a point allows you to make more informed decisions around earning and using points.
+I feel this is important—knowing your own value of a point allows you to make more informed decisions around earning and using points.

-This lays the groundwork for you to assess all the different offers that are out there on a far more accurate basis – whether from credit card bonuses or points earned from ongoing spend.
+This lays the groundwork for you to assess all the different offers that are out there on a far more accurate basis, whether from credit card bonuses or points earned from ongoing spend.

-But I think understanding this stuff will help you earn and manage your points more effectively in the long run.
+I think understanding this stuff will help you earn and manage your points more effectively in the long run.
 Knowing how you value your points will greatly help you to assess different deals, products or services that can earn you points for their real value to you.

 The two kinds of points values